Unstoppable (Sia song)

 "Unstoppable" is a song by Australian singer-songwriter Sia, taken from her seventh studio album This Is Acting (2016).
 The song was written by Sia and Christopher Braide, and produced by Jesse Shatkin.
 It was released as the album's final promotional single on 21 January 2016.
 In July 2016, a new version of the song was made for Gillette's 2016 Olympic ad campaign, "Pretty Isn't Perfect", which features a verse from American rapper Pusha T.

-In July 2022, the song was issued to contemporary hit radio in the United States as an official single, after gaining success from usage as backing music on TikTok and in commercials.
-The song has accumulated prolonged success as a sleeper hit, garnering increasing attention over the course of six years, and reappeared on worldwide charts in the early 2020s.
+In 2022, the song was released to radio as an official single in the United States after gaining popularity through commercials and video-sharing app TikTok.
+"Unstoppable" reached one billion streams on Spotify at the end of 2023, becoming the third Sia song to achieve this.

+At the APRA Music Awards of 2024 and 2025, the song won Most Performed Australian Work Overseas.

 Composition

 "Unstoppable" is the fifth track on Sia's 2016 album This Is Acting.
 It has been called a "stomping, empowering jam" and "swollen self-esteem anthem of her", with lyrics like, "I'm unstoppable, I'm a Porsche with no brakes / I'm invincible, I win every single game / I'm so powerful I don't need batteries to play / I'm so confident yeah I'm unstoppable today."